negatethis/bobby-assistant/README.md

 Once the `.pbw` is built, sideload it onto your Pebble, go to the settings page, and in the Advanced section you can specify your Bobby server's URI (a.k.a. don't include `http://` or `https://`).
 Since this is not an official Rebble build, I will not be setting the default value to Rebble's servers, as I don't want any bugs I could have accidentally introduced to affect their services or for users to go to them for my mistakes.

-There may also be a pre-compiled `.pbw` in the releases section if I learn how to use GitHub workflows.
+There may also be a pre-compiled `.pbw` in build artifacts or in the releases section if I learn how to use GitHub workflows.

 ## Contributing